ni/webvi-examples/IncorporateUserResources/Readme.md

 **Note:** The source URL needs to be URL-encoded.
 For example, `my image.jpg` should be `my%20image.jpg`.

 #### Referencing CSS files (*.css)
-1. In a WebVI, switch to the HTML editor.
+1. In a WebVI, click the `Edit panel HTML` button to launch the HTML source dialog.
-**Note:** You can select the active editor from the document toolbar.
 2. Add the following line in between the `<head></head>` tags:
 `<link rel="stylesheet" type="text/css" href="[your-stylesheet].css">`
 Example: